rng-guy/NFSMWBartender/README.md

 &nbsp;

 You can also **assign new (Binary) strings** for the game to display when cop vehicles are destroyed, similar to the [NFSMW Unlimiter mod](https://github.com/nlgxzef/NFSMWUnlimiter/releases) by nlgxzef.
-Bartender's version of this feature is easier to configure and will never cause `FENG: Default string error` popups, as it checks every string you provide against the game's (potentially modified) resource files whenever you launch it.
+Bartender's version of this feature is easier to configure and will never cause `FENG: Default string error` pop-ups, as it checks every string you provide against the game's (potentially modified) resource files whenever you launch it.

 &nbsp;